sagarkhursale/hello-world/README.md

 Step 3) Make and commit changes
 -On GitHub, saved changes are called commits.
 -Each commit has an associated commit message, which is a description explaining why a particular change was made.

+Step 4) Open a Pull Request
+-When you open a pull request, you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.

+Step 5) Merge your Pull Request